 If you have studied a little Latin, you may have come across an important, yet rather annoying group of nouns.
 They belong to the third declension, are neuter in gender and end in -us in the nominative singular.
 They include words like tempus ‘time’, corpus ‘body’ and pectus ‘chest’.

-They look like nice second-declension nouns, like masculine dominus, but the trouble begins when you look at their various declined forms.
+They look like nice second-declension nouns, like masculine dominus and amīcus, but the trouble begins when you look at their various declined forms.
 Let’s take corpus as the group’s representative.

-However, we want to do better than tricks like this; rather, we want to understand this phenomenon.
-This article aims to show you how one linguistic theory, rhotacism, can explain these words.
+However, we want to do better than tricks like this; we want to understand this phenomenon.
+This article aims to show you how one linguistic idea, rhotacism, can explain these words.

-The first step is to try to identify what the actual case-number endings of these twelve forms could be – id est, to find the inconstant parts of the word, which have nothing to do with its ‘body’ meaning, but rather its function in the sentence.
+The first step is to try to identify what the actual case-number endings of these twelve forms could be — that is, to separate the constant from the inconstant parts of the word, which have nothing to do with its ‘body’ meaning, but rather its function in the sentence.
 By comparing corpus with other nouns of the same gender and declension, these are the case-number endings that we can identify:

 |Nominative||corpus||corpor – a|